 That I decided to start writing in English wasn’t such a strange choice as I often journaled in English and often read books in English.
 It’s like a first language to me, because somehow, I seem to be able to better express myself in English.

-Once I got my business started and my first official website, I transferred blogging to my website.
+Once I got my business started and my first official website, I transferred blogging to my website, but kept the old blog up for sentimental reasons.

 But writing a book?
 Sure, I noticed that I could express my feelings much better through the written word, often touching others with my musings.
 Especially when I wrote about very personal stuff, like the passing of my first dog.
 And this helped people deal with their own grief.
 I think the idea of putting this into a book one day was born there.